Home / Compare Energy / Moving House Checklist

 Compare the Market’s Head of Energy, Meredith O’Brien, has a few tips for managing the utilities step of your moving checklist.

-If you’ve left your connection to the last minute, compare on our website for a same- or next-business-day connection.
-Your eligibility for a fast connection may depend on which retailers are available in your area, the cut-off times for a same-day connection and which business days they offer connections.
+If you’ve left your connection to the last minute, compare on our website for a same-day or next-business-day connection.
+Your eligibility for a fast connection may depend on which retailers are available in your area, the cut-off times for a same-day or next business day connection, and which business days they offer connections.

-You aren’t locked into a contract, so if you signed up with a provider because they could connect you sooner but their rates weren’t quite as competitive, you can always switch to another provider at a later date when you have more time to compare your options.
+You aren’t locked into a contract (unless it’s a fixed-rate plan with exit fees), so you can sign up with an energy provider that can connect you sooner.
+If their rates aren’t quite as competitive, you can switch to another provider when you have more time to compare your options.
+Make sure you check the terms and conditions before you select a plan.

-Unless you own a truck or want to hire one yourself, you’ll probably need to hire a removalist.
+Unless you own a truck or want to hire one, you’ll probably need a removalist.
 When searching for the right company, you should consider the following:

 Once you’ve contacted a removalist company and you’re ready to proceed, confirm moving dates and read through the bill of lading.
 This is the contract between you and your mover that includes a list of your belongings they’ll transport to your new address.